emilyjcosta5/cmd_my_stocks/README.md

 ## What's next for cmd_my_stocks
 We want to develop it so it is easy for mathematicians/programmers to implement their own algorithms.
 So, we would probably separate a lot of the functions so a person can simply run a python script containing the algorithms straight on the cloud or his pc.

 NAME
 trading_bot - a simple command to connect with your Alpaca trading platform and automate running trading bots from your command line.

 SYNOPSIS
 trading_bot [--info]

 DESCRIPTION
 trading_bot is seemlessly designed to appeal to the tech-savvy and fiscally responsible individual.

 STARTUP OPTIONS
 	--info
 		Prints the current set base-url, api-key, and secret-key.
 	-s <key> <value>
 		Sets the key (base-url, api-key, or secret-key) to designated value.

 LOGGING AND INPUT FILE OPTIONS
 	-v
 		Turn on verbose output, with all the available data.
 The default is not verbose.
 	-r <float>
 		Customize the risk of your portfolio when executing a command to run a trading bot.
 	-d <float>
 		Customize the stop limit of your trading bot when executing a command to run a trading bot.
 	-l <float>
 		Customize the minimum previous-day dollar volume for a stock we may consider.
 	-x <float>
 		Customize the maximum of the range of the price of stocks to purchase.
 	-n <float>
 		Customize the minimum of the range of the price of stocks to purchase.

 SYNTAX
 	trading_bot-run
-		Runs
+		Runs the simple trading bot.
 AUTHORS
 	trading_bot was written by and is maintained by Emily Costa and Andrea Vieira.